calebGarrick/BoxBot/README.md

 ### discordBot

 This was added as a result of PR#1, which allows the moduleDriver to be asked via a discord bot.
 The rpi still has not arrived, so the testing still resulted in the pin setup errors.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.